 The Board believes that an industry certification program would allow an incentive for an individual to gain further education in their specific skill set.
 This would allow those licensees to become better at their craft and become safer operators.
-More education by licensees would increase consumer protection.
+Additional education by licensees would increase consumer protection.

 The Board has not been focusing on industry certification and has instead focused on various other areas as noted in this report.
-In looking at other areas, such as the 1600-hour curriculum, the Board is recommending the establishment of new license categories that would allow for less educational hours to be obtained and still be successful in the industry such as a hair stylist license.
+After reviewing other areas, such as the 1600-hour curriculum, the Board recommends the creation of new license categories that would allow individuals to obtain less educational hours and still become successful in the industry (such as a hair stylist).